 Brian Rathjen <firstname.lastname@example.org>

-In the opening credits, the animated Dennis' hat changes from a fedora to a beanie cap to a fireman's hat.
+In the opening credits, the animated Dennis Mitchell spins around so fast & like an animated tornado, the hat changes from a fedora to a beanie cap & concludes with a fireman's hat.
 See more »

 Throughout the series, the outside design of the Wilson's house shows two windows on each side of the front door.
 On the inside of the house there is no window by the front door - the window is around the corner to the left and bigger than the one by the door seen on the outside.
 The house design on the inside doesn't match up to outside design.
 See more »